claudio-dg/hil-serl-hiro/examples/README.md

-# Notes on RLPD Training Procedures
+# Notes on real robot RLPD Training Procedures

 ## ```General Guidelines```
 Initially, the robot must be **continuously guided to success** (since success is binary, “almost correct” attempts do not provide useful learning signals).